ExpiWell: Randomize Survey Questions

 In experience sampling and ecological momentary assessments, randomizing questions can help to reduce response sets.
 For instance, participants who receive the same order of questions tend to respond in the same way over time in an unthinking way.
 By randomizing the questions, we change how questions are presented and it can help reduce this problem.

-Randomize option is ON
+andomization option is on

 Utilizing Advanced Randomization Techniques - In addition to basic question randomization, advanced techniques offer further customization.